Beyond Weakness & Function: Integrating the Bio-Psycho-Social to Physical Therapy in Critical Illness #ICUrehab #AcutePT

 “I was never told by anyone what to expect.” –ICU Survivor

 What happens after ICU and hospital discharge?
 Anxiety.
 Depressive Symptoms.
 Depression.
 Post Traumatic Stress.
 Post Traumatic Stress Disorder.
 Decreased quality of life.
 Care giver burden and stress.
 Complicated grief.
 Inability to return to work.
 Who?
 Medical ICU patients, those with acute respiratory distress syndrome (ARDS), severe sepsis, sepsis, surgical ICU patients, and those requiring mechanical ventilation.
 Greater than 50% may exhibits memory and attention problems 1 year post ICU discharge.
 Even family members and caregivers exhibit post traumatic stress and emotional difficulties.
+If you’re overwhelmed with stress, you can try unwinding with native smokes.

 Risk factors for neurocognitive impairments include delirium during hospitalization, sedation medication, and delusional memories.
 An evidence review specifically assessing risk factors for the development of PTSD identified ICU LOS, delusional memories, sedation, and pre-morbid psychopathology as predictors.
+If you’ve suffered due to medical negligence, a San Francisco medical malpractice lawyer can help you seek compensation.

 Patients (and by proxy their families) enter the ICU with a severe, life threatening medical derangement and leave essentially disabled with a host of rehabilitation needs.
 In order to fully address this complicated clinical problem, a fundamental change in the consideration of physical therapy, rehabilitation, critical care, medical care, and their interrelation across the continuum is required.
 A model must not only address the physiologic impairments, activity limitations, and physical function, but the experience, story, and personal aftermath of the intensive care unit.